-Assignments:
+Assignments: 40%

-Assignments will be given weekly.
-They will be posted on and submitted to Brightspace.
-Students can hand write their solutions and scan or photograph them to upload to to the website.
+Assignments will be assigned weekly and posted on Brightspace and should be submitted electronically on Brightspace.
+They will be due on class days and should be submitted before the beginning of class.
+Students can hand write their solutions and scan or photograph them to upload to the website.
 Please upload a single pdf file.

-Working through problems is an essential part of developing a deep understanding of the subject as this material is heavily math based.
-Students are permitted to discuss concepts and strategies related to solving the homework assignments; however, the work handed in must be their own.
+Working through problems is an essential part of developing a deep understanding of electricity and magnetism.
+This material is heavily math based, and is meant to provide a foundation for the mathematical aspects of physics that will come in future classes.
+Students are encouraged to work together to understand the problems; however, the work handed in must be original.
 Solutions showing significant overlap may have the mark divided by the number of people who provide that solution.